jgamblin/landongamblin.com/index.md

 Welcome to my new website.
-I will add some content as soon as my room is clean.
+I am going to use this website to learn how to code with my dad!